awsdocs/aws-greengrass-developer-guide/doc_source/dev-test-versions.md

-## Latest IDT version for AWS IoT Greengrass<a name="idt-latest-version"></a>
+## Unsupported IDT versions for for AWS IoT Greengrass<a name="idt-unsupported-versions"></a>

-You can use the latest version of IDT for AWS IoT Greengrass with the AWS IoT Greengrass versions listed here\.
-We recommend that you use the latest version of IDT if it supports your target AWS IoT Greengrass version\.
+This topic lists unsupported versions of IDT for AWS IoT Greengrass\.
+Unsupported versions do not receive bug fixes or updates\.
+For more information, see [Support policy for AWS IoT Device Tester for AWS IoT Greengrass V1](idt-support-policy.md)\.

-**IDT v4\.4\.1 for AWS IoT Greengrass**
+**IDT v4\.4\.1 for AWS IoT Greengrass versions v1\.11\.6, v1\.10\.5**
-Supported AWS IoT Greengrass versions: v1\.11\.5, v1\.10\.5
-Software downloads:
-+ IDT v4\.4\.1 with test suite GGQ\_1\.3\.1 for [Linux](https://docs.aws.amazon.com/greengrass/latest/developerguide/devicetester_greengrass_4.4.1_testsuite_1.3.1_linux.zip)
-+ IDT v4\.4\.1 with test suite GGQ\_1\.3\.1 for [macOS](https://docs.aws.amazon.com/greengrass/latest/developerguide/devicetester_greengrass_4.4.1_testsuite_1.3.1_mac.zip)
-+ IDT v4\.4\.1 with test suite GGQ\_1\.3\.1 for [Windows](https://docs.aws.amazon.com/greengrass/latest/developerguide/devicetester_greengrass_4.4.1_testsuite_1.3.1_win.zip)
-<a name="unzip-package-to-local-drive"></a>IDT does not support being run by multiple users from a shared location, such as an NFS directory or a Windows network shared folder\.
-We recommend that you extract the IDT package to a local drive and run the IDT binary on your local workstation\.
 Release notes:
-+ Enables you to validate and qualify devices running AWS IoT Greengrass core software v1\.11\.5 and v1\.10\.5\.
++ Enables you to validate and qualify devices running AWS IoT Greengrass core software v1\.11\.6 and v1\.10\.5\.
 + Contains minor bug fixes\.
 Test suite version:
 `GGQ_1.3.1`
 + Released 2021\.12\.20

-## Unsupported IDT versions for for AWS IoT Greengrass<a name="idt-unsupported-versions"></a>

-This topic lists unsupported versions of IDT for AWS IoT Greengrass\.
-Unsupported versions do not receive bug fixes or updates\.
-For more information, see [Support policy for AWS IoT Device Tester for AWS IoT Greengrass V1](idt-support-policy.md)\.

 **IDT v4\.1\.0 for AWS IoT Greengrass versions v1\.11\.4, v1\.10\.4**
 Release notes: